Phillip Phillips: 2014–2016: Behind the Light

+2017–2019: Collateral and acting

 During summer 2017, Phillips was the opening act on the Live Nation Goo Goo Dolls' Long Way Home tour.

 On October 18, 2017, Phillips performed at the CMT Artists of the Year awards, where he did a cover of Sam Hunt's "Body Like a Back Road", which won Song of the Year.

 Phillips released the single "Miles" to radio on August 11, 2017, through 19R/Interscope.
 It was the lead single to the new album.

 In January 2018, Phillips appeared in an episode of Hawaii Five-0, playing a diamond smuggler.

 Phillips' third studio album, Collateral was released January 19, 2018.
 Producer Ryan Hadlock has been Phillips' primary collaborator, and he also worked with Nathan Chapman, Jon Nite, John Paul White and Todd Clark, with whom he wrote the singles "Gone, Gone, Gone" and "Raging Fire".
 He performed "The Magnetic Tour" from February 9, 2018 to April 14, 2018 with over 40 shows to support the album.

 In the summer of 2018, Phillips hit the road headlining his solo tour and a co-headlining tour with Gavin DeGraw including over 30 shows.

 In September 2019, Phillips teamed with American Authors and Maddie Poppe on a new version of the song "Bring It on Home".

-2020 - present: Return to American Idol and touring
+2020–2022: Pandemic Support

-On May 3, 2020, Phillip Phillips returned to American Idol and opened the Top 10 by performing "Home".
+On May 3, 2020, Phillips returned to American Idol and opened the Top 10 by performing "Home".
 The episode "On with the Show: Homeward Bound" featured the theme of songs about home.
 The show was broadcast from homes of the participants due to the pandemic health crisis.

 Phillips performed on the Idol alumni ensemble (including Alejandro Aranda, Fantasia, Gabby Barrett, Jordin Sparks, Katharine McPhee, Kellie Pickler, Laine Hardy, Lauren Alaina, Ruben Studdard and Scotty McCreery) for "We Are the World" with Lionel Richie on the season finale on May 17, 2020.